usnistgov/REFPROP-wrappers/wrappers/Mathcad/README.md

 3. Download the Mathcad Prime **_include_** file [Refprop_Units.mcdx](https://github.com/usnistgov/REFPROP-wrappers/raw/master/wrappers/Mathcad/Units/RefProp_units.mcdx), which will provide unit handling functions and simplifications for easier access to the REFPROP High-Level API and Legacy API functions.
 4. Download the the add-in documentation ([Mathcad Prime PDF User's Guide](https://github.com/usnistgov/REFPROP-wrappers/raw/master/wrappers/Mathcad/PrimeDocs/PrimeManual.pdf)) for reference.
 5. Refer to the on-line [NIST REFPROP DLL documentation](https://refprop-docs.readthedocs.io/en/latest/DLL/index.html) or your local PDF version installed with **NIST REFPROP** for more detailed guidance on input/output parameters of the REFPROP API functions.
 6. (Optional) Mathcad Prime does not natively include Custom Functions in its Functions look-up menu.
 However, this legacy feature can be implemented by installing the [CustFunc](https://github.com/henningjp/CustFunc) add-in and companion Refprop interface file.
-This makes inserting raw and unit-wrapped funcitons infinitely easier through an `<F3>` pop-up dialog box that lists all of the functions, their syntax, and a description of each function as well as an insert button to drop the desired function right on the open Mathcad Prime worksheet.
+This makes inserting raw and unit-wrapped functions infinitely easier through an `<F3>` pop-up dialog box that lists all of the functions, their syntax, and a description of each function as well as an insert button to drop the desired function right on the open Mathcad Prime worksheet.

    Go to the [CustFunc](https://github.com/henningjp/CustFunc) Github repository for complete instructions on obtaining and installing the latest release of this add-in.